israelmercadolivre/desafio_spring/README.md

 ### **Test with Postman**

 Was exported the collection to test the application.
-The name of collection is _Desafio Spring.postman_collection.json_
+The name of file is _Desafio Spring.postman_collection.json_
+-   To test, just import this file on Postman